GovTechSG/seed-documentation/seed-onboarding-instructions-for-macos.md

   <kbd>![log-in-to-gcc](images/onboarding-for-macos/log-in-to-gcc.png)</kbd>

-  ?> The above page will be displayed only for public officers.
+  ?> The above page will be displayed only for public officers and refer to [TechPass documentation](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/#/) for more information.

   <!--If you're using the text message method for authentication, after you enter your password, you'll need to enter the verification code sent to your phone.
 Based on what you [set up](https://account.activedirectory.windowsazure.com/Proofup.aspx), other authentication methods have different ways to perform the 2FA.-->